n2ygk/mulesoft-oauth2-scope-enforcer/README.md

 ## Introduction
-This Mulesoft API Gateway [custom policy](https://docs.mulesoft.com/api-manager/applying-custom-policies) implements resource/method `securedBy` RAML scopes.
+This Mulesoft API Gateway [custom policy](https://docs.mulesoft.com/api-manager/applying-custom-policies) implements resource/method `securedBy` RAML scopes and optional "Enterprise" scope enforcement.
 It is meant to be added after one of the OAuth 2.0 Access Token enforcement policies has already validated the Access Token and put the token information into the `_agwTokenContext` flowVar.